 If a read is performed on the same address on which a write is performed in the previous cycle, the SRAM reads out the most current data.
 The SRAM does this by bypassing the memory array and reading the data from the registers.

 Depth Expansion

-Depth expansion requires replicating the \overline{LD} control signal for each bank.
-All other control signals can be common between banks as appropriate.
+Depth expansion requires replicating the LD control signal for each bank.
+All other control signals are common between banks as appropriate.